outfindo/outfindo.dev/_posts/2022-01-20-backend-engineer-php.md

 * take care of our backend codebase (15 kloc src, 10 kloc tests)
 * implement changes to API for frontend features based on well-researched user stories by product manager [Adlo]({{ site.baseurl }}/team#adlo)
-* work with modern PostgreSQL database, write SQL queries
+* work with PostgreSQL database
 * set up integrations with 3rd party services
 * participate on product decisions during early phases of dev process - we are not a [feature factory](https://cutle.fish/blog/12-signs-youre-working-in-a-feature-factory)
 * pair-program and review code with [Ondřej]({{ site.baseurl }}/team#ondrej) so that you can learn from each other
 * refactor the code regularly to eliminate tech debt, delete unused code often (so satisfying! :)
 * ship small changes with feature toggles so that we can deploy continuously
+* participate on architecture decisions, propose new tech
+* help set up the infrastructure
 * participate in team activities - learning sessions, sharing experience, workshops

 ## What tech and practises do we use